-Fund pays a 0.925% commitment fee on the outstanding principal amount of the loans and an annual structuring fee of 0.20% of the Committed Loan Amount.
-Prior to August 29, 2022, the commitment fee was 1.00%.
-The annual structuring fee is amortized over a 12 month period.
-The commitment fee and amortization of the annual structuring fee are reflected in credit facility fees on the Consolidated Statement of Operations.
+The annual structuring and agency fees are amortized over a 12-month period.
+The commitment fee and the amortization of the annual structuring fee and agency fee are reflected as "credit facility fees" on the Consolidated Statement of Operations.
 Any interest incurred on the line of credit utilized is included in the Consolidated Statement of Operations as interest expense.
-For the fiscal year ended March 31, 2023, the Master Fund has not utilized the line of credit.
+For year ended March 31, 2025, the Master Fund has not utilized the line of credit.

-8. FINANCIAL AND OTHER RISK FACTORS
+9. FINANCIAL AND OTHER RISK FACTORS